-The podcast also includes our exclusive recording of Phil Minton’s only performance in the US in the past 10 years (with Axel Dörner on trumpet, C Spencer Yeh on violin+voice and Okkyung Lee on cello) and some of the personal insights from his phone interview to Extended Techniques.
+The episode also includes an exclusive recording of Minton’s only performance in the US in the past 10 years (with Axel Dörner on trumpet, C Spencer Yeh on violin+voice and Okkyung Lee on cello) and some of his personal insights from a phone interview by Extended Techniques.

 1) Phil Minton and Roger Turner, “Urgent,” Ammo (1984), Phil Minton (voice), Roger Turner (percussion).
 Leo Records (1998, 2006) http://www.leorecords.com/

 2) Phil Minton “Dough song 8,” A Doughnut in One Hand (1998), Phil Minton (voice).
 FMP/Free Music Production

 3) Phil Minton and John Butcher, “Joyweed,” Apples of Gomorath (1999).
 Phil Minton (voice), John Butcher (tenor and soprano saxophone).
 Grob (2002)

 4) Phil Minton, John Butcher, Roger Turner, Veryan Weston, “Mouthful of Ecstasy,” Mouthful of Ecstasy (1996), Phil Minton Quartet: Phil Minton (voice), John Butcher (saxophone), Roger Turner (percussion), Veryan Weston (piano).
 Victo www.victo.qc.ca

 5) Simon Nabatov, “Part 2” and “Part 3,” Nature Morte (2001).
 Simon Nabatov Quartet: Phil Minton (voice), Frank Gratkowski (as, cl, bcl, fl), Nils Wogram (trombone), Simon Nabatov (piano) Leo Records http://www.leorecords.com/